vishalreddy2323/MyDollarBot-BOTGo/CONTRIBUTING.md

-# Contributing to TrackMyDollar - BudgetOnTheGo - BOTGo v2
+# Contributing to TrackMyDollar - BudgetOnTheGo - BOTGo v4

 Follow the set of guidelines below to contribute to MyDollarBot-BOTGo!

 ## Code of Conduct

 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to pdoshi@ncsu.edu.
+Please report unacceptable behavior to vmsangaw@ncsu.edu, achetwa@ncsu.edu

 Prerequistes required before starting this project

-If you're doing this as part of CSC510 - SE for Fall'21, then:
+If you're doing this as part of CSC510 - SE for Fall'23, then:
 1. Have good understanding of Python Programming Language and Telegram Bots

 If you like our project and would like to contribue otherwise, please note:
-1. This project is created as part of CSC510 Coursework at NC State for Fall'21.
+1. This project is created as part of CSC510 Coursework at NC State for Fall'23.
 2. If you like to contribute, reach out to the maintainers before creating a branch, to confirm if we're still maintaining the repo.
 3. Have good understanding of Python Programming Language and Telegram Bots